dmitry-v-vlasov/data-science-course/datascience_project_0_github_guessnumber/README.md

-# Data science project 0: A guess number game example with a primitive self-testing
+# Data science project 0: A guess number game example with primitive self-testing

 A guess number game example with primitive self-testing